kevindamm/ggpdojo/games/README.md

 details).
 This is the representation shared with clients (via gameplay API) and is used as a compatibility layer for interplay with GGP competitions.

+**`components/`**: web components in Vue3 for rendering the game board and interactions for human players.
+An `App.vue` may exist in the game's directory to assist in play-testing the game.
+The components may make some assumptions about the terms used in the database as defined by `rulesheet.kif`